 “People feel common ground on immigration,” Crespo said.
 “No one wants to be an illegal immigrant, but the process is broken.”

 But that sentiment isn’t true for retired registered nurse Rob, who lives in Portola.
-He supports Trump because of his concerns over immigration and inflation and is skeptical of Harris.
+He supports Trump because of concerns over immigration and inflation and was skeptical of Harris.

 “I think she’s an empty suit, albeit a pantsuit, who wants power and wants to retain it,” Rob said.
 “I don’t think she has an agenda.”

-Both Jane and Rob were not surprised by their neighborhoods being the Trumpiest in San Francisco.
+Neither Jane nor Rob was surprised by their neighborhoods being among the Trumpiest in San Francisco.

 “The issues that matter to them, quality-of-life issues, are the most important to people here,” Rob said, referring to Portola’s diverse, working-class population.

-SF Republican Party Chairman John Dennis said it’s no surprise that the city’s lower-income neighborhoods increasingly embraced Trump in this election.
-Inflation has emptied their wallets, and they feel they have to compete with undocumented immigrants for lower-wage jobs, Dennis said.
+SF Republican Party Chairman John Dennis said it’s no surprise that the city’s lower-income neighborhoods increasingly embraced Trump.
+Inflation has emptied residents’ wallets, and they feel they have to compete with undocumented immigrants for lower-wage jobs, Dennis said.

 It’s all part of a broader shift in Republican supporters away from the wealthy Marina District and toward working-class San Franciscans, he added.
-San Francisco Republican voter registration has increased by 20%, from 6.5% in 2019 to 7.6% in 2024, Dennis said, and lots of Asian American people registered as Republicans during the spring.
-The total number of registered Republicans in the city is 39,539 as of Thursday, up from 32,428 on the same date four years ago, according to city data.
+San Francisco Republican voter registration increased from 6.5% in 2019 to 7.6% in 2024, Dennis said, and many Asian American people registered as Republicans during the spring.
+The total number of registered Republicans in the city was 39,539 as of Thursday, up from 32,428 on the same date four years ago.

 “This is the Trump realignment,” Dennis said.